Open Scholarship

 Author Accepted Manuscript (AAM) / Accepted version

 The version of an article, paper, book, or book chapter that has been accepted for publication.
-It is the author’s final manuscript version after peer review and revisions, but prior to the publisher’s copyediting, typesetting, and formatting results in a proof.
+It is the author’s final manuscript version after peer review and revisions.
+It is a version before the publisher’s copyediting, typesetting, and formatting results in a proof.

 Find out more about article versions on the Minerva Access website.

-Fees levied by a journal or publisher for publishing an article, book, or chapter open access.
-They are sometimes charged by open access journals and publishers and may be their only source of income.
-Hybrid journals and publishers always charge APCs, which are an additional income source to subscriptions.
+Fees levied by a journal for publishing an article open access.
+They are sometimes charged by open access journals and may be their only source of income.
+Hybrid journals always charge APCs for an article to published open access.
+For hybrid journals, this is an additional income source to subscriptions.

-APCs, BPCs, and CPCs may be paid by an author, their institution, or a funding body.
-These charges may be waived if an institutional open access publishing agreement (such as a Read and Publish agreement) is active.
+APCs may be paid by an author, their institution, or a funding body.
+These charges may be waived if an institutional open access publishing agreement is in place.

 Creative Commons licences

 The most open of the licences is the Creative Commons Attribution (CC BY) licence.
-This licence allows authors to retain their copyright while granting others permission to distribute, use, adapt, remix, and build upon the material, so long as attribution is given to the creator.
-This is the preferred, and sometimes required, licence of the Australian Research Council (ARC) and National Health and Medical Research Council (NHMRC), as well as many international research funders.
+This licence allows authors to retain their copyright while granting others permission to distribute, use, adapt, remix, and build upon the material.
+It only requires that attribution is given to the original creator.
+This is the preferred licence of the Australian Research Council (ARC), the National Health and Medical Research Council (NHMRC), and the University of Melbourne.

-The most restrictive is the Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND) licence.
-This licence does not allow for any commercial uses or the creation and sharing of any adaptations or derivative versions.
-It greatly restricts how others can use the work and, when adopted as part of an exclusive licence to publish with a publisher, can result in a significant loss of author rights.
+The most restrictive licence is the Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND) licence.
+This licence does not allow for any commercial uses or the sharing of any adaptations or derivatives.
+It greatly restricts how others can use the work.
+When adopted as part of an exclusive licence to publish with a publisher, it can result in a significant loss of author rights.

 Elements